-Initially, your doctor may advise an over-the counter nonsteroidal anti inflammatory drug (eg, aspirin, Aleve).
+Initially, your doctor may advise an over-the-counter nonsteroidal anti-inflammatory drug (e.g., aspirin, Aleve).
 If this is ineffective, then a prescription anti-irritation and pain reliever might be prescribed.
 Other treatment options, outlined in purchase of from non-invasive to invasive, include:

 The difficulty with improper postures is that they are mostly involuntary in their movements.
-If you are an individual who stresses frequently, it’s not uncommon for the shoulders to rise up to their ears.
+If you are an individual who stresses frequently, it’s not uncommon for the shoulders to rise to their ears.
 The person may not even realize they’re practicing this posture until they take a deep breath and relax, an action many take longer to realize.
-The shoulders may have been up for a majority of the day, meaning the muscles were being overworked in an inappropriate position, and chances are the individual won’t correct their posture until the headache has started.
+The shoulders may have been up for most of the day, meaning the muscles were being overworked in an inappropriate position, and chances are the individual won’t correct their posture until the headache has started.

 The symptoms of whiplash generally develop immediately after the automobile accident, although occasionally, the pain and discomfort can take up to several days, weeks, or even months to manifest.
 The pain is often in the form of whiplash headaches.

-If an individual suffered injuries from an auto accident, whether these were visible wounds or only symptoms of pain and headaches, it’s essential for the victim to seek medical attention as soon as possible to determine the source of their symptoms.
+If an individual suffered injuries from an auto accident, whether these were visible wounds or only symptoms of pain and headaches, the victim needs to seek medical attention as soon as possible to determine the source of their symptoms.
 Treating whiplash can help relieve head pain.
 Many people who are involved in a car accident are sent to the emergency room, or ER, where they are treated for any life-threatening injuries from the incident.
 However, the ER often only treats open wounds or bone fractures, overlooking the individual’s neck and head pain.
-They may prescribe pain killers or muscle relaxers for the symptoms but, while these may help relieve the pain and restore function, the effects are only temporary and they are not meant to be a cure for headaches or whiplash.
+They may prescribe pain killers or muscle relaxers for the symptoms but, while these may help relieve the pain and restore function, the effects are only temporary, and they are not meant to be a cure for headaches or whiplash.

-Headaches and whiplash should be treated at the source and, fortunately, there are many different forms of treatment to alleviate the symptoms of an automobile injury.
+Headaches and whiplash should be treated at the source, and, fortunately, there are many different forms of treatment to alleviate the symptoms of an automobile injury.

-Finally, preventing headaches can simply be accomplished by staying active.
+Finally, preventing headaches can be accomplished by staying active.
 However, while resuming back to any physical activities, keep in mind to avoid participating in exercises that could aggravate any injuries or conditions that caused the headaches or migraines in the first place.